darianyang/wedap/README.md

-wedap
+WEdap
 ===========================
-weighted ensemble data analysis and plotting.
+Weighted Ensemble data analysis and plotting.

 This repository is currently under development.